NVSL/cfiddle/docs/source/configuration.rst

 You can control the execution environment for the code using the ``run_options`` paremeter to :func:`run`.
-It takes a dictionary that's passed to an implementation of :class:`RunOptionManager` specified by the ``RunOptionManager_type`` configuration option.
+It takes a dictionary that's passed to an implementation of :class:`RunOptionIntepreter` specified by the ``RunOptionInterpreter_type`` configuration option.

 That should be context manager that sets up the execution environment.
-:class:`RunOptionManager` just adds the values in ``run_options`` to the environment.
+:class:`RunOptionInterpreter` just adds the values in ``run_options`` to the environment.

 The default just adds ``run_options`` as environment variables.

-.. autoclass:: cfiddle.Runner.RunOptionManager
+.. autoclass:: cfiddle.Runner.RunOptionInterpreter

 Setting Defaults for Building and Running
 *****************************************